 Thai Season has a wide variety of spicy and mild dishes.
 If you’re like me and can’t handle any spice, I highly recommend the crispy chicken rice and chicken pad thai.
 They may be mild, but they pack flavour, and make for a lovely warm meal during a cold day of walking around the city.

 Food in York: dinner

 And last but not least, we have The Botanist: a beautifully decorated upscale pub that’s just a three-minute walk from the iconic York Minster.
 It’s the perfect place to dress up with your friends and have a nice dinner out in the city.
 When I went, the staff were warm and cheerful, and happy to answer any questions or recommend their favourite dishes.
 With a wonderful seasonal menu that caters to all kinds of dietary restrictions, there’s something for everyone.
-I ordered the generously portioned fish and chips for £12.95, then shared a tasty vegan dessert for £5.95.
+I ordered the generously portioned fish and chips and then shared a tasty vegan dessert.
 I don’t drink, but my friend said that their cocktails were amazing.
 We really enjoyed our night at the Botanist, and we all agreed that we’d definitely have to come back soon.

 Bailey’s, Thai Season, and The Botanist are just a few of the countless amazing places to eat in York.
 If I could write about them all, I would, but then this blog would be much too long.
 Just remember: it never hurts to have a plan, try new things, and have fun!